hphelion/documentation/cloudos/prepare.md

 * [Technical Overview](/cloudos/overview/) - helpful information to read before you install &amp; configure HP Cloud OS and create your cloud.

 * [Introduction to Cloud Types](/cloudos/cloudtypes/) - covers the hybrid, private, and public clouds offers by HP.
-Also presents a high-level summary of the Cloud OS installation steps.

 * [Glossary](/cloudos/glossary/) - definitions of terms used in the HP Cloud OS components, user interfaces, and documentation.